 Rigid type variables lie between flexible type variables and type constructors.
-A rigid variable a stands for explicit polymorphism: it behaves like a nullary type constructor and clashes, by default, with any type constructor and any other rigid variable but itself.
-However, pattern matching a GADT may introduce type equations in the typing context while type checking the body of the corresponding branch, which may allow a rigid type variable to be compatible with another type.
-Type equations are used to verify that all ambivalent types occurring in the type derivation are well-formed, which requires in particular that all types of a same node can be proved equal.
+A rigid variable a stands for explicit polymorphism: it behaves like a nullary type constructors and clashes, by default, with any type constructor and any other rigid variable but itself.
+However, pattern matching a GADT may introduce type equations in the typing context while type checking the body of the corresponding branch.
+Type equations are used to verify that all ambivalent types used during type inference are well-formed, which requires in particular that all types of a same node can be proved equal.